-BELCOO, NORTHERN IRELAND — On the short bridge between Blacklion and Belcoo stand two clues that the crossing links not only a pair of towns, but two countries.
+BELCOO, NORTHERN IRELAND — On the short bridge between Blacklion and Belcoo stand two clues that the crossing links not only a pair of towns, but two jurisdictions.

 The road-sign speed limits for Blacklion in the Republic of Ireland are in kilometers per hour.
-In Belcoo, in Northern Ireland, miles are used.
+In Belcoo, in Northern Ireland, part of the United Kingdom, miles are used.

 Over the last two decades — particularly since the 1998 peace deal which ended three decades of civil war in Northern Ireland — Belcoo, population 540, and Blacklion, population 194, have are effectively operated as one town.

 “There are no barriers, it’s how people want it,” said Eugene McCann, who runs a well-stocked grocery store and post office in Belcoo, his hometown.

 “Some of the staff here live in the Republic [of Ireland] and cross that bridge every day on their way to work,” he explained.